RuiRomano/workshops-pbinextstep2025/README.md

 - Clone or download this repository to your machine.
   ![clone-repository](labs/lab1/resources/img/clone-repository.png)
 - Ensure you met all the [Requirements](#requirements) before starting the labs.
+- Open the lab documents in your browser for an improved reading experience.

 ## Agenda